Westminster Education Forum

 Inspection and accountability

-Discussion will also consider how changes may impact the capacity of local authorities and MATs in delivery of improvements and accountability, including options for achieving consistency in intervention, inspection, and support for under-performing schools.
+Discussion will also consider how changes may impact the capacity of local authorities and MATs in delivery of school improvements and accountability, including options for achieving consistency in intervention, inspection, and support for under-performing schools.

 Selective and faith schools, home education, collaboration, and student outcomes